J. R. D. Tata

-Jehangir Ratanji Dadabhoy Tata (29 July 1904 – 29 November 1993) was an Indian aviator, industrialist, entrepreneur and chairman of Tata Group.
+Jehangir Ratanji Dadabhoy Tata (29 July 1904 – 29 November 1993) was a French born Indian industrialist, philanthropist, aviator and former chairman of Tata Group.

-Born into the Tata Family of India, he was the son of noted businessman Ratanji Dadabhoy Tata and his wife Suzanne Brière.
-His mother was the first woman in India to drive a car and, in 1929, he became the first licensed pilot in India.
-He is also best known for being the founder of several industries under the Tata Group, including Tata Consultancy Services, Tata Motors, Titan Industries, Tata Salt, Voltas and Air India.
-In 1983, he was awarded the French Legion of Honour and in 1955 and 1992, he received two of India's highest civilian awards the Padma Vibhushan and the Bharat Ratna.
+Born into the Tata family of India, he was the son of noted businessman Ratanji Dadabhoy Tata and his wife Suzanne Brière.
+He is best known for being the founder of several industries under the Tata Group, including Tata Consultancy Services, Tata Motors, Titan Industries, Tata Salt, Voltas and Air India.
+In 1982, he was awarded the French Legion of Honour and in 1955 and 1992, he received two of India's highest civilian awards: the Padma Vibhushan and the Bharat Ratna.
 These honours were bestowed on him for his contributions to Indian industry.

 Early life

-J. R. D. Tata was born as king on 29 July 1904 to an Indian Parsi family in Paris, France.
+Jehangir Ratanji Dadabhoy Tata was born on 29 July 1904 to an Indian Parsi family in Paris, France.
 He was the second child of businessman Ratanji Dadabhoy Tata and his French wife, Suzanne "Sooni" Brière.
 His father was the first cousin of Jamsetji Tata, a pioneer industrialist in India.
 He had one elder sister Sylla, a younger sister Rodabeh and two younger brothers Darab and Jamshed (called Jimmy) Tata.
 His sister, Sylla, was married to Dinshaw Maneckji Petit, the third baronet of Petits.
-His sister's sister-in-law, Rattanbai Petit, was the wife of Muhammad Ali Jinnah, who later became the founder of Pakistan in August 1947.
-Jinnah and Rattanbai's daughter Dina Jinnah, was married to Bombay Dyeing chairman Neville Wadia who was the son of Sir Ness Wadia and Lady Eveylne Clara Powell Wadia.
-Neville and Dina had two children, Nusli Wadia and Diana N Wadia.
-Nusli is the current chairman of the Wadia Group.
-Nusli married Maureen Waida and they have two children, Jehangir Wadia and Ness Wadia.

 As his mother was French, he spent much of his childhood in France and as a result, French was his first language.
-He attended the Janson De Sailly School in Paris.
-One of the teachers at that school used to call him L'Egyptien.
+He attended the Lycée Janson-de-Sailly in Paris; one of the teachers at that school mistook him for being Egyptian and used to call him L'Égyptien.
+Tata's family also purchased a house on the beach in Neufchâtel-Hardelot where the family would sometimes live until 1917.
+Tata was also neighbors with Louis Bleriot.

-He attended the Cathedral and John Connon School, Bombay.
-Tata was educated in London, Japan, France and India.
+Tata attended the Cathedral and John Connon School, Bombay.
+In 1917 he and his family moved to Yokohama, Japan and lived there for two years while he attended an American school.
 When his father joined the Tata company he moved the whole family to London.
 During this time, J. R. D.'s mother died at the age of 43 while his father was in India and his family was in France.